 Let's check some of the most well known moments of the SEO and Google's history.

-- 1998: Google was born.
-In the early days, it was using the well-known PageRank algorithm according to which the website with the maximum number of links was considered to be trustworthy and a quality place.
+1998: Google was born.
+In the early days, it was using the well-king to which the website with the maximum number of links was considered to be trustworthy and a quality place.

 However, the rise of bad quality links quickly started to degrade the quality of search results once again.

-- 2013-2017: During this period, Google introduced two major search updates – Hummingbird and RankBrain.
+2013-2017: During this per introduced two major search updates - Hummingbird and RankBrain.
 While Hummingbird focused on the context of the queries rather than particular words, RankBrain used machine learning to provide the most relevant search results.

 This was just a brief history of Google and SEO till date.
 To have a deeper insight, check out the infographic below!